Monte Vista Christian School

-Monte Vista Christian School, (also known as MVCS) is a private, co-educational, selective day and boarding Christian school for young men and women in grades 6 through 12, offering a college-preparatory education in the Christian tradition and context.
+Monte Vista Christian School, (also known as MVC) is a private, co-educational, selective day and boarding Christian school for young men and women in grades 4 through 12, offering a college-preparatory education in the Christian tradition and context.
 Founded in 1926, MVCS is fully accredited by the Western Association of Schools and Colleges (WASC) and the Association of Christian Schools International (ACSI).